DataDog/hiring-engineers/answers.md

 ## Visualizing Data:
 ### Utilize the Datadog API to create a Timeboard
 **First get the tools ready**:
-1. Install Python onto your machine (I already have this)
+1. Install Python onto your machine (I already have this).
-2. Get the Datadog library by running ``pip install datadog`` in your terminal with evnironment active
+2. Get the Datadog library by running ``pip install datadog`` in your terminal with evnironment active.
 3. Make sure you have your ``API_KEY`` and get an ``APP_KEY`` here:

 ![APP_KEY](https://user-images.githubusercontent.com/79612565/139923897-2a933996-7e2b-4b05-a2a0-f23af90ee8b7.png)